csteel/ansible-role-git_mirror/README.md

 - Access to a repository containing packages, likely on the internet.
 - A recent version of Ansible.
 (Tests run on the last 3 release of Ansible.)

+When git_mirror_user is define a user of the same name needs to be present on the system - robertdebock.user When cloning via ssh an ssh public key from the taget must be present on the remote system - robertdebock.user and ???

 Role Variables
 --------------